VDUCHEW/TownHall/README.md

   - [ ] Fill in the README.md template document
 - [ ] Use iterative development (go straight to something that demos your idea)
 - [ ] Prepare for pitch @ demo on Tuesday

-## Extra Credit

-- [ ] Storage - if your app persists data, use a tool like Parse or Firebase.
-- [ ] If applicable, use an MVC Framework - Make your app production grade with a full-on MVC.